 - Preheat oven to 350 degrees and line a baking sheet with parchment paper.

-- In a medium bowl cream almond flour, butter, and sea salt until smooth.
+- In a medium bowl cream almond flour, butter, and sea salt until smooth.1¼ cup almond flour, 3 TBS butter, unsalted, 1/8 tsp sea salt

-- Add maple syrup and vanilla and mix until a dough forms.
+- Add maple syrup and vanilla and mix until a dough forms.1 TBS maple syrup, 1/2 tsp vanilla extract

 - Using a 1 TBS cookie scoop, scoop dough on to lined baking sheet.

 - Press down on the top of each cookie with the back side of a small measuring spoon to create a divot.

 - Fill each cookie with 1/2 tsp raspberry jam (or other fruit jam of choice).

 - Bake for 12-15 minutes until lightly brown around the edges.
 Avoid over-baking or they will dry out.

-- Allow cookies to cook for a few minutes on the baking sheet prior to transferring to a wire rack to cool completely.
+- Allow cookies to sit on the baking sheet for a few minutes prior to transferring to a wire rack to cool completely.